Vaishnavi8055/FullStack-2_2021/README.md

 # FullStack-2_2021

-## This webpage is created in 1 hour time as a practical using HTML, CSS & Bootstrap
+## This webpage is created in less than 1 hour time as a practical using HTML, CSS & Bootstrap

 ### <a href="https://vaishnavi8055.github.io/FullStack-2_2021/">Practical</a>